AichaNT/nlp25_project_gr2/README.md

 ## Description

 This project analyzes the ability of Danish NER models to generalize to unseen named entities of Middle Eastern origin.
-We examine bias by comparing the performance of a model trained on Danish data across two Danish test sets containing emerging entities, one of which consists of Middle Eastern names.
-Through data augmentation, we aim to improve model robustness without degrading performance on the original Danish entities.
+We examine bias by comparing the performance of a model trained on Danish data across two Danish test sets containing emerging named entities, one of which consists of Middle Eastern named entities.
+Through data augmentation on the training data, we aim to improve model robustness without degrading performance on the original Danish entities.
 We evaluate span-F1 scores across different setups and types of entities.

 ## Getting Started